Licenses and registration checklist

 - Obtain a Federal Employer Identification number (IRS form SS4) irs.gov/pub/irs-pdf/fss4.pdf.

 - File form 2699 to determine liability status for Unemployment Insurance labor.mo.gov/DES/Forms/2699-5-AI.pdf contributions to the Missouri unemployment compensation fund.
-For more information, contact the Missouri Division of Employment Security at 573-751-3215; on the Web at labor.mo.gov/Employers.
+For more information, contact the Missouri Division of Employment Security at 573-751-3215; online at labor.mo.gov/Employers.

 Once you have hired the employee: